Isthmus Bowl

 The Isthmus Bowl is an annual NCAA Division III post-season college football bowl game sponsored by Culver's and established in 2021 by the Wisconsin Intercollegiate Athletic Conference (WIAC) and the College Conference of Illinois and Wisconsin (CCIW).
-Both conferences are eligible for postseason play and each of the 18 football-playing institutions is eligible to participate in the Isthmus Bowl.
 The team that places highest in each conference's standings and does not qualify for the NCAA Division III playoffs is typically chosen to represent their conference.
 The game is played at Bank of Sun Prairie Stadium in Sun Prairie, Wisconsin.

 The inaugural game was held on Saturday, November 20, 2021, at Verona Area High School (Verona, Wisconsin) with Wisconsin–River Falls defeating Washington University 48–27.